skisadeveloper/KC-Connect/README.md

 ## 🚀 Running the Prototype

-Simply open `index.html` in any modern browser (Chrome recommended).
+Simply open `index.html` or visit: https://skisadeveloper.github.io/KC-Connect/ in any modern browser (Chrome recommended).

 No build tools, no server, no dependencies to install.